ojarsbuddy/bbo/bbo directing messages.md

 To call the TD: There's a blue box with 3 white lines at the top of your table.
 You will find table options there like calling the TD, checking opps convention card etc.

 Misclicks happen.
 Undos are not allowed, nor is announcing your mistakes.
 When this happens, continue.
-To avoid this, use your account setting to toggle on CONFIRM BIDS and/or CONFIRM CARDS.
+To avoid this, use tabs "Account" then "Settings" to toggle on "Confirm bids" and/or "Confirm cards".

 Claim hands when you can.
 BE KIND, Zero tolerance in effect.
 Have fun!